-This procedure assumes the existence of a successfully runnable job script that is to be modified to utilize DataWarp storage.
+This procedure assumes the existence of a successfully runnable job script.

 About this task

 I/O intensive applications can benefit from the higher bandwidth available to DataWarp storage than to a PFS by using DataWarp like a /tmp file system.